Image

 A Study to Investigate Long-term Safety and Tolerability of Itepekimab in Participants With COPD

-Join a study on Itepekimab's safety for COPD patients.
+This study checks Itepekimab's safety for long-term use in COPD patients.

 Recruiting